igoramadas/pandagainz/README.md

 Some companies are charging a considerable amount of money to create such reports.
 People need it mostly for tax purposes.
 Using PandaGainz you can have a basic report for free :-)

 - Runs on Node.js, backend mostly TypeScript
-- Dockerfile sample so you can build your own image
+- Dockerfile available, easy to build and run
 - Vanilla-bare-metal-no-frills Javascript + HTML5 + CSS3 frontend
 - Reports can be generated as a user friendly table, or directly fetched as JSON
 - Reports and API keys are not stored or shared with anyone, and will never be